NicoleJackson89/pp5-mildew-detection-in-cherry-leaves/README.md

 To save time in this process, the IT team suggested an ML system that detects instantly, using a leaf tree image, if it is healthy or has powdery mildew.
 A similar manual process is in place for other crops for detecting pests, and if this initiative is successful, there is a realistic chance to replicate this project for all other crops.
 The dataset is a collection of cherry leaf images provided by Farmy & Foods, taken from their crops.

-- 1 - The client is interested in conducting a study to visually differentiate a healthy cherry leaf from one with powdery mildew.
+1. The client is interested in conducting a study to visually differentiate a healthy cherry leaf from one with powdery mildew.
-- 2 - The client is interested in predicting if a cherry leaf is healthy or contains powdery mildew.
+2. The client is interested in predicting if a cherry leaf is healthy or contains powdery mildew.
+3. The client is interested in having the option to download a prediction report for the examined leaves.
+4. It was agreed with the client to attain an accuracy rate of 97%.

 ## Hypothesis and how to validate?